Anatoly Moskvin: Arrest and criminal proceedings

 Moskvin was arrested on November 2, 2011, by police investigating a spate of grave desecrations in cemeteries in and around Nizhny Novgorod.
-Investigators from the Centre for Combating Extremism discovered the twenty-six bodies, initially reported as twenty-nine, in Moskvin's flat and garage.
+Investigators from the Centre for Combating Extremism discovered 26 bodies, initially reported as 29 bodies, mummified and dressed as "dolls" in Moskvin's flat and garage.
 Video released by police shows the bodies seated on shelves and sofas in small rooms full of books, papers and general clutter.
-Although only twenty-six bodies were discovered in his home, Moskvin was suspected of desecrating as many as 150 graves after police found numerous grave accoutrements such as metal nameplates removed from headstones.
-Police also discovered instructions for making the "dolls", maps of cemeteries in the region, and a collection of photographs and videos depicting open graves and disinterred bodies, though none of this evidence could be conclusively connected to any of the bodies found in the apartment.
+Although only 26 were discovered, Moskvin was suspected of desecrating as many as 150 graves after police found numerous grave accoutrements such as metal nameplates removed from headstones.
+Police also discovered instructions for making dolls, maps of cemeteries in the region, shoes with a footprint matching those found in some of the cemeteries, and a collection of photographs and videos depicting open graves and disinterred bodies, although none of this evidence could be conclusively connected to any of the bodies found in the apartment.
 According to the investigation, the bodies primarily came from cemeteries in the Nizhny Novgorod region, though some may have come from as far away as Moscow.
-Moskvin actively cooperated with investigators and claimed he made the dolls over the course of ten years.
+Moskvin actively cooperated with investigators and claimed he made the dolls over the course of 10 years.
 His parents, who were away for large portions of the year, were unaware of his activities.

 Moskvin was charged under Article 244 of the Criminal Code for the desecration of graves and dead bodies, a charge which carried up to five years in prison.
 Originally Moskvin was also accused of having defaced the graves of Muslims, considered a hate crime, but this charge was later dropped.
 After a psychiatric evaluation, it was determined that Moskvin had a form of paranoid schizophrenia.
 In a hearing on 25 May 2012, the Leninsky District Court of Nizhny Novgorod deemed Moskvin unfit to stand trial, releasing him from criminal liability.
-He was instead sentenced to "coercive medical measures".
+He was instead sentenced to "coercive medical measures."
 The prosecution was satisfied with the decision and did not appeal the verdict.

 Moskvin was moved to a psychiatric clinic, with his stay to be reviewed regularly.
 In February 2013, a hearing approved an extension of his treatment.
 Moskvin's treatment was again extended April 2014, and yet again in July 2015.
 In 2014 a spokesman stated, "After three years of monitoring him in a psychiatric clinic, it is absolutely clear that Moskvin is not mentally fit for trial...He will therefore be kept for psychiatric treatment at the clinic."
 In September 2018 Moskvin's doctors stated that he was no longer dangerous and petitioned the court to release him for outpatient care from home; however, in February 2019 a subsequent psychiatric evaluation found that it was too early to release Moskvin, and the hospital withdrew their petition.